mahirabidi12/VerseVibes/README.md

 ---

+⚠️ Note on Backend Response Time
+This project uses Render for hosting the backend and Vercel for the frontend.
+Since the backend is hosted on Render's free tier, the server may go to sleep after periods of inactivity.
+As a result, the first request may take 10–30 seconds to respond while the server wakes up.

 ## 📌 Description

 **VerseVibes** is your personalized spiritual companion.
 Users can choose from various sacred texts and submit a personal issue or query.
 Based on their chosen religion, VerseVibes provides thoughtful responses rooted in the teachings of that scripture.